keithmifsud/laravel-ddd-demo/README.md

 A demo application with a DDD membership domain.

-A working version of this demo is available on: http://laravel-ddd-demo.keith-mifsud.me/
+A working version of this demo is can easily be run locally using either Docker or Vagrant.

 ## Installation